llaisdy/speechcluster/README.md

 ## Acknowledgements

-This work was carried out as part of the project 'Welsh and Irish Speech Processing Resources' (Prys, et al., 2004).
+This work was carried out as part of the project "Welsh and Irish Speech Processing Resources" (Prys, et al., 2004).
 WISPR was funded by the Interreg IIIA European Union Programme and the Welsh Language Board.
 I should also like to acknowledge support and feedback from other members of the WISPR team, in particular Briony Williams and Aine Ni Bhrian.

 The three audio files in `test/data/` are taken from Mozilla's [Common Voice](https://commonvoice.mozilla.org) corpus for English.